Senior U.S. officials to visit the Solomon Islands amid China security concerns

 Campbell and Assistant Secretary of State for East Asian and Pacific Affairs Daniel Kritenbrink will lead a delegation that includes Department of Defense and U.S. Agency for International Development officials to three countries: the Solomon Islands, Fiji and Papua New Guinea, the White House National Security Council said in a statement.

-"The delegation will meet with senior government officials to ensure our partnerships deliver prosperity, security, and peace across the Pacific Islands and the Indo-Pacific," it said without giving dates for the trip.

-The team will also stop in Hawaii to "consult with senior military officials and regional partners at United States Indo-Pacific Command," it said.
+The team will also stop in Hawaii to "consult with senior military officials and regional partners at United States Indo-Pacific Command," it said, without giving dates for the trip.

+State Department spokesperson Ned Price said concerns over China would be among the subjects discussed with Solomon Islands officials.

+U.S. policy toward the region was about ensuring countries understand the benefits of engagement with Washington and "not about China or any other country," Price said at a regular press briefing.

 In February, the United States announced it would open an embassy in the Solomon Islands, part of an effort by the Biden administration to commit more diplomatic and security resources to the Indo-Pacific to counter China's drive for greater influence.